-Our guidance for the second quarter of 2010 is based on various assumptions which management believes are reasonable under the current circumstances, but may prove to be inaccurate, and many of which involve factors that are beyond the control of the company.
-The material assumptions may include the following: forecasts from our customers, which range from 30 to 90 days; timing and investments associated with ramping new business; general economic and market conditions; currency exchange rates; pricing and competition; anticipated customer demand; supplier performance and pricing; commodity, labor, energy and transportation costs; operational and financial matters; technological developments; and the timing and execution of our restructuring plan.
+Our guidance for the third quarter of 2010 is based on various assumptions which management believes are reasonable under the current circumstances, but may prove to be inaccurate, and many of which involve factors that are beyond the control of the company.
+The material assumptions may include the following: forecasts from our customers, which range from 30 to 90 days and can fluctuate significantly in terms of volume or mix of products; timing and investments associated with ramping new business; general economic and market conditions; currency exchange rates; pricing and competition; anticipated customer demand; supplier performance and pricing; commodity, labor, energy and transportation costs; operational and financial matters; technological developments; and the timing and execution of our restructuring plan.
 These assumptions are based on management's current views with respect to current plans and events, and are and will be subject to the risks and uncertainties discussed above.
-Our guidance for the second quarter of 2010 is given for the purpose of providing information about management's current expectations and plans relating to the second quarter of 2010.
+Our guidance for the third quarter of 2010 is given for the purpose of providing information about management's current expectations and plans relating to the third quarter of 2010.
 Readers are cautioned that such information may not be appropriate for other purposes.